taxisuper/frontend/readme.md

 Now the app is not complaining anymore, but nothing happens.
 Let's create another reducer to handle the action you returned from the action creator.
 Call this reducer `reducers/view.js`, as it will contain view state, and make it have an object with a property `currentTweet` as its state shape.

-At this point you should be able to click a marker on the map and see the tweet appear on the screen!
+If you now go to `mapStateToProps` in `containers/Map.jsx` and pick the current tweet from the state, you should be able to click a marker on the map and see the tweet appear on the screen!

 ##### Do the following:
 * Create `setCurrentTweet` action creator
 * Create `reducers/view.js`

+## Step II: Visualizing the Clicked Tweet on the Map
+In `containers/Map.jsx`, try to give the currently clicked Tweet marker a different color.
+*(Protip: You can 'enhance' the tweets by also making them have a property `color`, which will be picked up by `<TweetMap>`)*

 ## Task 7: Filtering Tweets